Go Back

 • Optional: If you don't have rice flour, rinse and drain white rice 3 times.
 Shake off remaining water.
 Lay it on dry paper towel and pat it dry with another paper towel.
 Lay it out to dry for about an hour.
 Then blend it until it's fine powder.

-• Continuously stir water/broth and rice flour until you can see the bottom of the pan.
-It'll thicken in about 3-5 minutes.
+• Continuously stir water/broth and flour on medium-low heat until you can see the bottom of the pan.
+It'll thicken in about 4-5 minutes.
 It may thicken faster if using warm kelp broth.
 Don't walk away from it!

-• Set the pan aside to cool completely
+• Turn off the pan and set it aside to cool completely

 To make the kkakdugi

-• After ~2 hours of brining, strain out the liquid from the radish and lightly rinse with water to remove the extra saltiness.
+• After brining, strain out the liquid from the radish and lightly rinse with cold water to remove the extra saltiness.

 • Strain it to remove excess water